codedan81/trivia-game/README.md

 - a button to auto reset game once completed
 - different set of questions for player 2 to answer
 - a timer
+- add more CSS to make it more interactive